Backbar: the food hygiene issue

 For food storage most backbar areas will want undercounter fridges.
 A small fridge is also useful for keeping cocktail garnishes fresh and for keeping milk cool if offering hot beverage options.
 We offer a variety of sizes for even the smallest of working spaces

 If the bartender is using lots of fresh ingredients in, for example, cocktails or to garnish sandwiches, then the venue may want to consider a prep counter, which has chilled wells for holding fresh food safely, or a specialist ingredients holder such as a Williams Thermowell.
-A refrigerated, standalone prep well, the smallest Thermowell, the TW4, operates efficiently in ambient conditions up to 32°C and can be sited on worktops, wall-mounted or even mounted on extendable legs.
-It holds up to four ingredients wells and ensures the food is kept safely.
-An ideal solution for all types of food prep.
+A refrigerated Thermowells operates efficiently in ambient conditions up to 32°C and can be sited on worktops, wall-mounted or even mounted on extendable legs.
+It's an ideal solution for all types of food prep.

 Is your fridge up to the job?